emilma314/emilma314.github.io/gravitational-waves-project/index.md

 # Project: Analyzing GW150914 Data

-In the following sections, I analyze publicly available LIGO strain data from the first detected gravitational-wave event, GW150914, and recreate the key steps used to identify the signal from detector noise.
+In the following sections, I analyze publicly available [LIGO strain data](https://gwosc.org/) from the first detected gravitational-wave event, GW150914, and recreate the key steps used to identify the signal from detector noise.
+The order of analysis follows the final project of MITxT 8.S50.1x "Computational Data Science in Physics I," and plots were independently implemented.

 ---